DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 *   Set up hugepage memory on the virtual machine.

-    The guest applications run as regular Intel® DPDK (primary) processes and thus need their own hugepage memory set up inside the VM.
+    The guest applications run as regular DPDK (primary) processes and thus need their own hugepage memory set up inside the VM.
-    The process is identical to the one described in the *Intel® DPDK Getting Started Guide*.
+    The process is identical to the one described in the *DPDK Getting Started Guide*.

 Best Practices for Writing IVSHMEM Applications
 -----------------------------------------------